top of page

 Aave’s CoW adapter quote path did not include the flash-loan and hook metadata that actually defines execution.
 The UI emphasized an optimistic receive amount.

 The author here suggests that the solver deliberately chose a small liquidity pool which could not handle the order size, while ignoring a deep liquidity pool which could have provided the correct amount of AAVE to the user.
-The suggestion is that AAVE's use of CoW Protocol enabled one of the 'solvers' to then deliberately choose a routing which they could take advantage of, and the user was not aware of this in the UX:
+The suggestion is that AAVE's use of CoW Protocol enabled one of the 'solvers' to deliberately choose a routing which they could take advantage of, and the user was not aware of this in the UX:

 The user is looking at a quote produced in one context.
 The system later posts an order in a different context entirely.